z0r0z/majeur/docs/src/README.md

 Skin-in-the-game governance through prediction markets:

 1. Anyone funds a reward pool for a proposal
-2. Vote YES, NO, or ABSTAIN → receive receipt tokens
+2. Vote FOR, AGAINST, or ABSTAIN → receive receipt tokens
-3. Proposal passes → YES voters split the pool; fails → NO voters win
+3. Proposal passes → FOR voters split the pool; fails → AGAINST voters win
 4. Burn your receipts to claim winnings

 This shifts incentives from "vote with the crowd" to "vote for what you believe will actually succeed."